machineonamission/mediaforge/README.md

 ### to run

-- once you've set up all of the libraries, just run the program with `poetry run python src/main.py` ( or `poetry run python3.11 src/main.py` or whatever your python is named). make sure it can read and write to the directory it lives in and also access/execute all the aforementioned libraries
+- once you've set up all of the libraries, just run the program with `uv run python src/main.py` make sure it can read and write to the directory it lives in and also access/execute all the aforementioned libraries
-    - if poetry isn't installing on the right python version, run `<yourpython> -m pip` instead of pip and `<yourpython> -m poetry` instead of `poetry`
 - terminate the bot by running the `shutdown` command, this will _probably_ close better than a termination

 ## legal stuff